Danielskauge/actuator_modeling/README.md

     *   `.hydra` directory with the run's specific configuration.
     *   Log files.
     *   Checkpoints saved by PyTorch Lightning (e.g., in a `checkpoints` subfolder).
+    *   `training_config_summary.json`: A summary of key training parameters, including those for the physics-based model, GRU architecture, and input dimensions.
+    *   `normalization_stats.json`: Normalization statistics (mean, std) for input features and the target, saved in a human-readable JSON format, preserving the feature order from `ActuatorDataset.FEATURE_NAMES`.

 ### Exporting Models to TorchScript (JIT)